edu-ap/bt-connector/README.md

 A simple utility to connect and disconnect Apple AirPods Pro on Linux systems using the command line or desktop shortcuts.

+## Why This Tool?

+As Linux users with Apple devices, we often face the challenge of managing Bluetooth connections across different ecosystems.
+AirPods are designed to seamlessly switch between Apple devices, but this can lead to unexpected behavior when using them with Linux systems.
+Common frustrations include:

+- AirPods attempting to auto-reconnect to your Linux machine when you're trying to use them with your iPhone
+- Having to navigate through multiple clicks in the Bluetooth Manager GUI to connect or disconnect
+- Losing precious time switching between devices during calls or meetings

+This tool streamlines the connection process by providing quick keyboard shortcuts.
+Simply press the Super (Windows) key + Space, type "connect" or "disconnect", and hit Enter.
+This workflow is:

+- Fast: No more clicking through GUI menus
+- Reliable: Direct communication with the Bluetooth system
+- Efficient: Perfect for users who prefer keyboard-driven workflows

 ## Prerequisites

 - Linux system with BlueZ (bluetooth stack)